Revolution (cycling series)

-Revolution is a series of track cycling events primarily held at the Manchester Velodrome in the north west of England.
+Revolution was a series of track cycling events primarily held at the Manchester Velodrome in the north west of England.
 It was solely held in Manchester between 2003 and 2012.
-From Season 10 (2012–2013) meetings have been held additionally at the new UK velodromes; in the Sir Chris Hoy Velodrome, Glasgow, the Olympic Velodrome, London from Season 11 (2013–2014) and the Derby Arena from 2015 to 2016.
+From Season 10 (2012–2013), meetings were additionally held at the new UK velodromes; in the Sir Chris Hoy Velodrome in Glasgow, the Olympic Velodrome in London from Season 11 (2013–2014), and the Derby Arena from 2015 to 2016.

-The series comprises four or five meetings each year, held between October and February, on Saturday evenings.
-The series showcases various top cyclists, both British and international, and is well attended by spectators.
-The recent success of the British team, including Chris Hoy's triple gold at the 2008 Summer Olympics and double gold-winning performance at the 2012 Summer Olympics has meant that the events now regularly sell out in advance.
+The series comprised four or five meetings each year, held between October and February, on Saturday evenings.
+The series showcased various top cyclists, both British and international, and was well-attended by spectators.
+The success of British cyclists in the 2000s and 2010s, including Chris Hoy's triple gold at the 2008 Summer Olympics and double gold-winning performance at the 2012 Summer Olympics, meant that the events regularly sold out in advance.